azonenberg/freesample/doc/review/schematic-checklist.md

 * [x] Verify pin numbers of all schematic symbols against datasheet (if not yet board proven).
 * [ ] Schematic symbol matches chosen component package
 * [ ] Thermal pads are connected to correct power rail (may not always be ground)
-* [ ] Debug interfaces are not power gated in sleep mode
+* [x] Debug interfaces are not power gated in sleep mode *N/A, no sleep mode implemented*

 ## Passive components
 * [ ] Power/voltage/tolerance ratings specified as required